Code-Institute-Submissions/instagramdir/README.md

 ## User Stories

 - As a user, I want to search for an instagram account's details using just the username so that I can get relevant details such as business email, business website, profile picture, biography and follower count easily.
+- As a user, I can see the details of the profile in a table format so it makes it easy to read the information.

 ## Features